Ghana mourns Annan, grandson of tribal chiefs to UN chief

-ACCRA, Ghana (AP) — The West African nation of Ghana is mourning Kofi Annan, the grandson of tribal chiefs who became the first black African to assume the world’s top diplomatic post.
+ACCRA, Ghana (AP) — The West African nation of Ghana on Saturday mourned Kofi Annan, the grandson of tribal chiefs who became the first black African to assume the world’s top diplomatic post.

-President Nana Akufo-Addo has ordered flags to fly at half-mast for a week while trying to reassure the country’s 28 million people that Annan left the world without pain.
+President Nana Akufo-Addo ordered flags to fly at half-mast for a week while trying to reassure the country’s 28 million people that the former U.N. secretary-general and Nobel Peace Prize winner left the world without pain.

-“I am comforted … that he died peacefully in his sleep,” the president says on Twitter after speaking with Annan’s wife.
+“I am comforted … that he died peacefully in his sleep,” the president said on Twitter after speaking with Annan’s wife.
 “Rest in perfect peace, Kofi.
 You have earned it.”

-Annan was born in the Ashanti heartland two decades before the country became the first in sub-Saharan Africa to gain independence from colonial rule.
+The normally vibrant streets of the capital, Accra, were somber after initial disbelief from some residents dismissing Annan’s death as fake news.

 Most Read Nation & World Stories